How AI Speeds Up Your First Draft -- Without Forgetting the Revision

 1. Accepting the Draft Without Review

 Even a good AI draft is a draft.
 Read it.
 Always.
-The pipeline makes it better, but your critical eye makes it your book.
+The process makes it better, but your critical eye makes it your book.

 2. Polishing Style Too Early

 Do not invest manual time in fine-tuning individual sentences before the structure is right.
-The POLISH pass handles the bulk of style work -- your job is structure and story.
+SYMBAN handles the bulk of the language work when it smooths the prose -- your job is structure and story.

 3. Ignoring the Memory